 Non-UTF-16 or UTF-32 character set used by Command-Line Client

 Name of the current client workspace.

-The editor invoked by those Helix commands that use forms.
+The editor invoked by those Perforce commands that use forms.

-Hostname of the client computer.
+Hostname of the client workstation.
 Only useful if the

 This environment variable is reserved for system integrators.